Event Schedule & Details

 Immortalized in a song by Georges Brassens, Brive-la-Gaillarde is vibrant and welcoming.
 The city hosts:

-A visit to Brive offers a perfect blend of history, flavors, and friendliness — true to its name: “la Gaillarde”, the valiant and generous one.
+A visit to Brive-la-Gaillarde offers a perfect blend of history, flavors, and friendliness — true to its name: “la Gaillarde”, the valiant and generous one.